thesephist/torus/README.md

     // Think of #compose() like the #render() in React or Backbone.
     //  #compose() declaratively returns the DOM for the UI component,
-    //  which torus takes and renderes efficiently through its virtual DOM.
+    //  which torus takes and renders efficiently through its virtual DOM.
     //
     // We can return a vanilla, JSON representation of the DOM (see
     //  "JDOM" section in the README), but we can also rely on the